Remember when Trump refused to release his tax returns?

-Senate Finance Chairman Orrin Hatch said Wednesday that he would be "happy" to look into President Donald Trump's tax returns in the wake of The New York Times report that says Trump helped "his parents dodge taxes" in the 1990s, including "instances of outright fraud."
+Senate Finance Chairman Orrin Hatch said Wednesday that he would be "happy" to look into allegations in a report from the New York Times that says Trump helped "his parents dodge taxes" in the 1990s, including "instances of outright fraud."

 "It's funny they wouldn't bring that up by the election (2016)," the Utah Republican told CNN's Manu Raju.
 "I'd be happy to look into it.
 But right now, I don't know enough about it."

-Note: CORRECTION: The story has been corrected to clarify that Sen. Orrin Hatch said he was "happy" to look into allegations outlined in a report from The New York Times.